fengwang13/fengwang13.github.io/index.md

 Dr. Feng Wang's biosketch

 **Feng Wang**, received the B.E. degree from Nanjing University of Posts and Telecommunications, China, in 2009, and the M.Sc. and Ph.D. degrees from Fudan University, China, in 2012 and 2016, respectively.
 From 2012 to 2013, he was a Research Fellow with the Department of Communication Technology, Sharp Laboratories of China.
 In 2017, he joined the Engineering Systems and Design Pillar, Singapore University of Technology and Design, as a Post-Doctoral Research Fellow.
-He is currently an assistant professor with the School of Information Engineering, Guangdong University of Technology, Guangzhou, China.
+He is currently an assistant professor with the School of Information Engineering, Guangdong University of Technology, Guangzhou 510006, China.

+### Support or Contact

+Email: fengwang13@gdut.edu.cn; fengwnag13@fudan.edu.cn; fengwang.nl@gmail.com

+Office: Room 701, No.1 Engineering Bullding

 ### Research Interests
 - Signal Processing for Wireless Communications